How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 You don’t want to write a long letter or draft an essay.
 Don’t ramble, overshare, and take a lot of your readers’ time.

 Proofread each note to ensure it conveys you and the personality you presented during the interviews.
-And boost your chances by avoiding small mistakes whether it’s misspellings or someone’s title.
+And boost your chances by avoiding small mistakes, such as misspellings or getting someone’s title wrong.
 Use spell check and reread the message to ensure it reads smart.
-The same goes for your cover letter: 76% of the HR respondents in a ResumeLab survey said they’d automatically reject a cover letter if it had typos or spelling mistakes.
+The same goes for your cover letter: 76% of the HR respondents in a ResumeLab survey say they’d automatically reject a cover letter if it had typos or spelling mistakes.

 Donna Svei, veteran recruiter and résumé expert of the AvidCareerist, recommends exchanging business cards during the interviews.
 “No one walks around with business cards that misspell their name.
 No one,” she shared.

-Remember that saying thank you is good for everyone
+Remember, saying thank you is good for everyone

-For years, researchers have said that expressing gratitude can improve your well-being, Amit Kumar, a University of Texas professor of marketing and psychology noted.
+For years, researchers have said that expressing gratitude can improve your well-being, Amit Kumar, a University of Texas professor of marketing and psychology, noted.
 Yet many people have no idea how happy a thank you note really makes someone feel.